 Other comprehensive income resulted from the cumulative translation adjustment from foreign exchange impact from foreign subsidiaries.

-As at April 30, 2019, the Company's assets and cash decreased from comparative period in 2018 and 2017, due to impairment of Caballo Blanco, operational expenditures and repayment of debentures.
+As at April 30, 2020, the Company's assets and cash decreased from comparative period in 2019 and 2018, due to impairment of Caballo Blanco, operational expenditures and movement of general working capital items.

 QUARTERLY RESULTS